top of page

 Zillow listing of Missing Middle House on N. Troy Street, Arlington, VA

-Early examples in Arlington County show that changing zoning codes does not produce adffordable housing.
+The changes in Arlington County's zoning code is not producing adffordable housing.
 In fact, the opposite is happening – housing prices are soaring.
 The economic model that more density will bring down prices, remains to be seen.
 So far, changing zoning codes and eliminating single-family zoned neighborhoods is only producing more expensive units.

 While upzoning is often promoted as a tool to boost housing affordability, critics raise significant concerns about its unintended consequences and limitations.
 Here are the primary arguments against relying solely on upzoning for affordability: